-As discussed earlier, conventional tests are often designed on assumed \iid\ samples.
-When the data are clustered, these tests often have inflated type I errors.
-For demonstration purposes, we include the one-sided Wilcoxon test ($W_1$) and its two variants examined in Verrill (2015) in the simulation.
-The first variant $(W_2$) is to reject $H_0$ using 2.5\% significance level; the second $(W_3$) is to compute two $p$-values based on two data sets: reject $H_0$ if both are smaller than 5\%.
-We present simulation results based on normal and gamma random effects models in Tables \ref{power.norm} and \ref{power.gam}.
+Existing methods are not readily applicable to monitoring tests.
+CIs using the Wald method based on empirical quantiles have undercoverage when the data are clustered, as shown in the last section.
+Hence, this approach will not lead to a good monitoring test.
+None of the made-to-measure methods included in \cite{verrill2015simulation} work well.
+They find that the most promising traditional one-sided Wilcoxon test ($W$) has inflated type I error when the data are clustered.
+Interestingly, a rank-sum-test for clustered data ($W_c$) has been developed by \cite{rosner2006wilcoxon}.
+Because they are designed for different hypotheses, neither $W$ nor $W_c$ serves the purpose of monitoring the 5\% or 50\% quantiles.
+Nevertheless, we include both in the simulation.

-Let us first read the lines headed by $H_{1, 0}$ which is a true null hypothesis.
-Rejection of $H_{1, 0}$ contributes to type I error.
+Table \ref{power.normal} gives the simulation results for the models defined in the previous section.
+We use CEL$_{0.05}$ and CEL$_{0.5}$ to indicate our methods monitoring the 5\% and 50\% quantiles.
+First consider the rows labeled $H_{1, 0}$, which is a true null hypothesis.
+Rejection of $H_{1, 0}$ contributes to the type I error.